-An account eligible to be a Cirrus Account, as set forth in Rule 6.1.3.2 of the Mastercard Rules manual, and identified with a BIN/IIN associated with a Portfolio designated by the Corporation as a Cirrus Portfolio in its routing tables.
+An account eligible to be a Cirrus Account and identified with a BIN/IIN associated with a Portfolio designated by the Corporation as a Cirrus Portfolio in its routing tables.

 Cirrus Brand Mark

 A Mark consisting of the Cirrus Word Mark as a custom lettering legend placed within the Corporation's interlocking circles device.
 The Corporation is the exclusive owner of the Cirrus Brand Mark.